websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging-ui-reference.md

 ![Select whether to include permissions for the Pages and widgets when your changes are published.](./staging-ui-reference/images/10.png)

-Instead of manually configuring advanced options every time you publish a Page or content, you can use pre-configured *publication templates*.
+Instead of manually configuring advanced options every time you publish a Page or content, you can save your staging configuration as a [*publication template*](#publish-templates) for future use.
 To view and select a saved template for your publication, click on the *Publish Templates* tab.

 ![To view and select a saved template for your publication, click on the Publish Templates tab.](./staging-ui-reference/images/11.png)